OzzyCzech/ozzyczech.cz/content/wordpress/WYSIWYG for user description in Wordpress.md

 #  WYSIWYG for user description in Wordpress

-The following short code will display the WYSIWYG editor next to the author description of the user profile: Just add the code to `function.php` in your template:
+WordPress user description is by default plain text.
+Following #PHP code will display the #WYSIWYG editor next to the author description of the user profile.

+Just add the code to `function.php` in your template:

 ```php
 class CustomUserProfile {